Chrysalis (CHR 1008)

 November with Mk2 line up.

-Feb/Mch Debut tour; July BBC Session.
+Feb/Mch Debut tour; July BBC Session; UK Autumn Tour.
 All faithful versions of the recorded version

 US Tour; 'Fanfare For Europe' at the Albert Hall - Prompting the Daily Express headline 'Pop fan (Ted) Heath at Saucy Sailor show'!
 Not played on UK Tours.

-Thoeseby Hall Electric Folk TV Episode; UK and US Now We are Six Tours; Played as a one off at Albert Hall gig as Ted Heath in the audience again!
+Thoresby Hall Electric Folk TV Episode; Kaleidospop Swiss TV Show; UK and US Now We are Six Tours; Played as a one off at Albert Hall gig as Ted Heath in the audience again!
 Peter plays violin instead of keyboard in all these versions.

 Aug 'Original Masters' tour.